top of page

 4. How Many Photos Will I Get?

-Architectural photography takes time, a lot of time.
-Creating a few images that perfectly capture the essence of your project is better than receiving lots of mediocre images.
-Most of the time there will be a pre-agreed number of images in the contract.
-But some photographers don't specify how many images they will create.
+Most of the time there will be a predetermined number of images outlined in the contract.
+But make sure to ask, as some photographers don't specify how many images they will create.

-Architectural photographers will submit a written bid that includes project details and a breakdown of the fee.
-Some photographers charge by photo, some charge a flat day rate, and others charge a variety of fees for individual costs associated with the shoot.
+Architectural photographers usually submit a written bid that includes project details and a breakdown of the fee.
+Some photographers charge per photo, some charge a flat day rate, and others break the invoice down into multiple fees to cover each individual aspect of the photoshoot.

 Regardless of how they structure the cost, most architectural photographers will make sure you know exactly what you are paying for.
-But it is still wise to ask what would cause the price to increase, such as extra editing or additional images, to avoid surprises down the road.
+But it is still wise to ask about potential factors that could lead to price increases, such as extra editing or additional images, to avoid surprises down the road.

-A good photographer won’t add fees unless the scope of work changes significantly, and they will make sure you know what the scope of work covers.
+A reputable photographer will only add fees if there are significant changes to the scope of work, and they will make sure you know what the scope of work covers before you sign the agreement.

 6. What Are the Licensing Rights?

-There are near-universal standards for image licensing, but you should always read the contract.
-Usually, architectural photographers will give you a generous license that covers most uses except advertising.
-Credit is typically required, especially on social media and editorials/awards submittals.
+There are common standards for image licensing in the world of architecture photography, but you should always review the contract.
+Usually, architectural photographers provide a generous license that covers most uses except advertising.
+Giving credit is typically required, especially on social media and editorials/awards submittals.

 bottom of page